 The Company has adopted the 2014 Amendment which requires the gain or loss from lost control of a subsidiary that does not constitute a business as defined in IFRS 3 as a result of a transaction involving an associate or a joint venture that is accounted for using the equity method is recognized only to the extent of the unrelated investors' interest in the associate or joint venture.
 The Company has determined that Argentina Entities do not constitute a business as defined in IFRS 3.
 Therefore, the Company has recognized a net gain of \$1,341,275 consisting of \$795,435 as a result of disposition of 30% interest in the Argentina Entities and \$545,840 representing the re-measurement of the fair value of the interest retained in the Argentina Entities to the extent of unrelated investors' interest during the year ended November 30, 2016 by applying the 2014 Amendment.
-The fair value of the interest retained in the Argentina Entity is measured on a relative fair value basis.
+The fair value of the interest retained in the Argentina Entities is.